 'the Dwight Zillig car'

-Dwight Zillig (Novato, CA) raced a McLaren M18 in SCCA Nationals 1976 at Sears Point and Laguina Seca in 1976 and 1977.
+Dwight Zillig (Novato, CA) raced a McLaren M18 in SCCA events in northern California between 1975 and 1977.
+He entered a white #14 Shasta Beverages McLaren at Sears Point in September 1975, and this is presumably the same car he races through these three seasons.
 His known races at present include Laguna Seca 27 June 1976, Sears Point 24 April 1977 and Laguna Seca 25 June 1977.
-Zillig entered a white #14 Shasta Beverages McLaren at Sears Point in September 1975, and this may well have been the same car.
 Nothing more known.